-In light of ongoing Covid-19 restrictions, we have continued to adapt how we deliver our planning service while our staff are still working remotely.
+In light of the Covid-19 pandemic, we have continued to adapt how we deliver our planning and access services.

-- In terms of phonecalls, we would ask that you either email your case officer direct or firstname.lastname@example.org and we will call you back.
+- In terms of phone calls, we would ask that you either email your case officer direct or contact the email address below relevant to your enquiry and we will call you back:

-- We are now able to accept hard copy correspondence via post, however this remains under review depending on national and local restrictions.
-We would prefer all correspondence to be electronic where possible.
-Please email email@example.com
+- We are now able to accept hard copy correspondence via post, however we would prefer all correspondence to be electronic where possible.

-- Meetings of the Planning and Access Committee and Local Review Body will be held online and webcast live.
+- Meetings of the Planning and Access Committee and Local Review Body are now being held in public.
+Please note that attendance will be on a first come first serve basis, so please contact firstname.lastname@example.org should you wish to attend.
+A face covering will be required while inside the building and 1 meter social distancing will be in place.
+The meetings will also be audio cast live.
 Further details can be found on the Planning and Access Committee webpage.

-- Essential unaccompanied site visits are taking place, both for planning applications, development monitoring and enforcement visits.
+- Site visits are taking place for access matters, planning applications, development monitoring and enforcement visits.

 COVID-19 impact on delivery